 2. Dual SIM Dual Active

-Dual SIM Dual Active (DSDA) means that your eSIM and physical SIM both receive calls or texts and use data.
-This is a nice feature when you’re in an area where service is spotty because it will allow you to switch between carriers seamlessly.
-It also lets you have two different phone numbers on the same device (for example, a foreign and a local one).
-However, this capability depletes your battery much faster.
+Dual SIM Dual Active (DSDA) means both your eSIM and physical SIM can receive calls, send texts, and access data.
+It’s a nice feature in areas with spotty service because it allows you to switch carriers.
+DSDA also lets you have two phone numbers (e.g., foreign and local) on the same device.
+However, this capability depletes your battery faster.

 As you can see, there are advantages to using both nano SIMs and eSIMs in your device — it all depends on which technology makes the most sense for you.

 Still undecided?
 Explore 5 ways Airalo customers use eSIMs when they travel.